 As described in Chapter 5.0, Other CEQA Considerations, the proposed Project would not induce growth within the Palmdale area or elsewhere within the PWD service area.
 Based on current water supply and growth projections, water supply for the PWD service area could be running at a deficit by 2021.
 Therefore, the proposed Project is proposed to meet existing and projected water use, and would not induce additional demand.
 The proposed Project area is accessible from much of southern California and proposed Project construction can be accomplished by the existing labor pool within this region.
 Accordingly, construction of proposed Project facilities would not be expected to draw new construction workers to live in the area.
-Based on these factors, the proposed Project would not require the demolition of existing housing or otherwise displace residents.
+Based on these factors, the proposed Project would not create a need for new housing.
+In addition, construction of the proposed Project would not require the demolition of existing housing or otherwise displace residents.
 Because the proposed Project would neither draw new residents to the area nor displace existing residents, no impact is associated with population and housing would occur.